tabletoptools/Hawthorne-Docs/hawthorne/homebrew.md

 ***

 ## Corrosive Crackshot
-**Weapon (Light pistol, pistol, or scattergun) (requires attunement)**
+**Weapon (any ranged weapon that lacks the thrown property) (requires attunement)**
 *T2*

-This gun is tinted a dark sickly green, with the words "Juiblex sends his regards!" carved into the barrel in Abyssal.
+This weapon is tinted a dark sickly green, with the words "Juiblex sends his regards!" carved into the surface in Abyssal.

 You gain a +1 bonus to attack and damage rolls made with this magic weapon.
 Ammunition fired from this weapon deals an extra 1d4 acid damage to targets you hit.